thesofakillers/thesofakillers.github.io/content/posts/culture.md

 An interesting consequence of this is to consider cities after science-completeness.
 Today, we flock to urban centers mostly dictated by career ambition, opportunities and economic necessity.
-At some stage you may imagine that, freed from such constraints, we’ll be drawn from something else entirely: the vibe, the scenes, the particular cultural textures that makes you experience Rome in Granada, the intricacies of ordering drinks at your neighborhood bar that make it special for you despite serving the same beer as everywhere else, that make a language feel like an inseparable part of yourself rather than just a tool for communication.
+At some stage you may imagine that, freed from such constraints, we’ll be drawn by something else entirely: the vibe, the scenes, the particular cultural textures that makes Granada feel like Rome, the intricacies of ordering drinks at your neighborhood bar that make it special for you despite serving the same beer as everywhere else, the subconscious memories make a language feel like an inseparable part of yourself rather than just a tool for communication.

 A possible corollary of this is that we may shift our measures of wealth away from economic indicators such as GDP and towards measures of cultural output,